dhiraj2105/men-pack/README.md

 # men-pack : MongoDB Express Nodejs - Package

-It is a package that can simply Server Developement.
+It is a package that can simplfy Server Developement.

 Instead of writing lines of codes developers can use this package to simply connect mongoDB to express server.